wafuku – noun: traditional Japanese clothing

 Tenga geta are one tooth geta.
 The tooth is replaced when it wears down.
 Also referred to as ipponba (one tooth) geta.
 The single tooth is usually around 5 inches high

 Ashida geta have two teeth, the height of which can be short or tall.
 The most common ashida geta are only about two inches high.
 These are good for everyday wear in fair weather or light rain but, in the rainy season, puddles on the unpaved edo era streets were often deep, so deeper puddles called for higher geta, and the geta-makers (and their geta), rose to the challenge.
 They made geta with tall teeth; gakusei ashida geta, and ones with tall thin teeth, called takai geta (sometimes takageta), as the thin teeth keep splashing to a minimum.
-The tall ones are also sometimes called sushi geta because are reported to be worn by sushi makers in restaurants where the arrangement of a sushi bar requires some height and the scraps of raw fish tossed onto the floor instil a desire to not get too close to the ground.
+The tall ones are also sometimes called sushi geta because they are reported to be worn by sushi makers in restaurants where the arrangement of a sushi bar requires some height and the scraps of raw fish tossed onto the floor instil a desire to not get too close to the ground.